tj-uav/tj-uav.github.io/README.md

 1. The contents of the `build` directory should now be the root of the [`gh-pages`](https://github.com/tj-uav/tj-uav.github.io/tree/gh-pages) branch.
 Double check that GitHub Pages is serving from that branch by going into settings > GitHub Pages > Source and select [`gh-pages`](https://github.com/tj-uav/tj-uav.github.io/tree/gh-pages) as the branch (you might have to be an admin in order to do this, and it _shouldn't_ change.)

-1. Don't forget to push your changes to the [`main`](https://github.com/tj-uav/tj-uav.github.io/tree/main) branch so you don't lose your work! (using the `origin` remote)
+1. Don't forget to push your changes to any JSX or other files to the [`main`](https://github.com/tj-uav/tj-uav.github.io/tree/main) branch so you don't lose your work! (using the `origin` remote)
     ```sh
     git push origin main
     ```